Betsy

 Watching the race, it was not obvious that McDonald had gone over.
 He probably knew, but it took a count by stewards to establish that, which is done on the first four home in every race in Sydney.

-There have four fines of between $400 and $500 in Sydney for whip breaches in the past month, but they were lower end breaches and not on winners and not in a $2 million race.
+There have been four fines of between $400 and $500 in Sydney for whip breaches in the past month, but they were lower end breaches and not on winners and not in a $2 million race.

 It can be debated whether the penalty is sufficient to deter.
-It could cost McDonald a group 1 victory in a couple of weeks.
+It could cost McDonald a Group 1 victory in a couple of weeks.

-Should we go to disqualification for whip breaches, which would go against the way the Australian rules are written.
+Should we go to disqualification for whip breaches, which would go against the way the Australian rules are written?

 In the 21st century, we can’t get rid of the whip rules, if anything, the use should be limited further.